NeonArray/aaronarney.dev/src/posts/writing-ferret-plugin.md

 Writing code to handle options has gotten better than it used to be (I think), but it's still a somewhat confusing process.
 The way I've been accomplishing it lately is by creating a helper class to encapsulate my getters and setters for the native WordPress `get_option` function.
 Then passing an instance of that class to constructors of other classes, so they have a single access point for everything.
 This has reduced the need to arbitrarily pass around key strings and reduces the cognitive load.

 Since quite a bit is going on to create these options, I don't want to wite everything I did in this post, but it was essentially what I just outlined above.
-If you want to take a look and dissect my approach, you may find the folllowing files of interest...
+If you want to take a look and dissect my approach, you may find the following files of interest...

 - [Ferret_Public class](https://github.com/leap-spark/ferret/blob/master/public/class-ferret-public.php)
 - [Ferret_Options class](https://github.com/leap-spark/ferret/blob/master/includes/class-ferret-options.php)